gnh1201/catswords-exts-search/README.md

 Even today, I believe they will remain valuable for various applications, including Retrieval-Augmented Generation (RAG) for file format preprocessing.

+***Note***: The specification for the current Microsoft Azure version is not yet available.
+However, you can refer to [the deprecated previous version's specification](https://ics.catswords.net/catswords-exts-api-legacy.pdf) to understand the meaning of each field.
+A new specification will be prepared soon.

 ## Public API keys
 Due to GitHub's security policy, public API keys cannot be disclosed here.
 Instead, they are available on [our Discord channel](https://discord.gg/8JUzMCmRzr).